 There’s Uppermill, Delph, Denshaw and Dobcross in the area, too, where you’ll be greeted with some cracking old school boozers, some great walks and the odd fantastic restaurant.

 We’re pretty big fans of The Old Bell Inn in Delph, which is a hotel, brasserie and bar with an insane collection of over 600 gins!
-It’s absolutely perfect for a day of soaking up the sun, but make sure you also check out the The Bank’s award-winning Sunday Roast and endless list of cocktails.
+It’s absolutely perfect for a winter walk, but make sure you also check out the The Bank’s award-winning Sunday Roast and endless list of cocktails.

 Back on dry land, though, there’s plenty of arts and crafts shops in the heart of the town, as well as a mint veggie brunch spot, Leila’s Kitchen and award-winning Greek and Mediterranean retreat, Aya Sophia where you’ll find traditional cuisine and some of the best cocktails in town.

 We’ve combined these two together as they aren’t too far from each other and, when paired, make for a cracking day out.
 Home of music, science and innovation, Jodrell Bank is a great place for an educational jaunt, especially if you have kids in tow as there’s plenty to keep them occupied, including the Lovell Telescope and the Pavilions which offer state-of-the-art exhibitions for all the family.

 Once you’re finished there, head on over to Tatton Park, which is home to a massive Neo-Classical stately home, award-winning gardens, a deer park with real deer and an actual working farm.
 You can also pre-ordered picnics full of homemade sandwiches and cakes to enjoy out on the grass during the warmer months.